Contents

 Overall, we look for at least 98% positive evaluation and satisfaction before releasing the assembled and finished PCBs to our customers.

-Should any defects occur on any product from our assembly lines, our 5-star customer care team is on hand to help with returns.
+Should any defect occur in a product from our assembly lines, our 5-star customer care team is on hand to help with returns.

 Proprietary Techniques and Technologies